 “So Rosie, this is pretty big.”
 Albus pointed out bluntly.

 “Well yeah,” Rose replied gesturing to all of her new flat.

 “Moving out to live on your own, a big step in your career.
 Those all seem a little to grown up for you. “ Albus continued.

 “This coming from the 21 year old Auror who dresses like he is his fathers age… old.”

 Rose caught the sneaker in mid air, and flung it back at Albus who took it to the chest with a THUD.
 Albus brushed it of then jumped forward to grab Rose’s foot and yank her off the couch and on to the floor.
 As he did, Rose took the opportunity to bring Hugo down with her.
 Not to happy with that he pulled Albus down too.
 With both Weasleys in an angry mess on the floor, Albus decided to show his dominance by holding down Rose’s limbs and sitting on her back as she struggled in vain against him.
 Since no one was paying attention Hugo managed to climb atop the armchair and claim it for his own, standing on it like a conquering hero.
-There was a knock at the door which drew everyone’s attentions.
+As things died down again, and Hugo surveyed the room, there was a knock at the door which drew everyone’s attentions.

 “Who is it?”
 Rose called breathlessly from her place under Albus.

 “Your Father.”
 The voice on the other side called back.

 The door opened to reveal just that, her father walked in still wearing work robes, and stepped aside to let others come in.

 “Look who I found wandering the halls.”
 He said.